-But, if like us, you are in need of a change of pace, peaceful evenings and quiet facilities, this campsite will tick a lot of boxes.
-This was our fourth campsite on our summer road trip, and just what we needed after the previous campsite in the Spanish Pyreness.
+But, if you are in need of a change of pace, peaceful evenings and quiet facilities, this campsite will tick a lot of boxes.
+This was our fourth campsite on one of our summer road trips, and just what we needed after the previous campsite in the Spanish Pyreness.
 We absolutely loved it Camping Lou P’tit Poun!

 Our camping pitch

 We had the perfect pitch – a large grassy area, backed by shady tress, and situated a stone’s throw from the playground so we could keep an eye on our boys from the comfort of our tent.
 The ablution block was close enough that the boys could go alone, and the quiet tarred roads around the campsite were perfect for their scooters.
 It all felt very easy.